Providence Leadership Team

 Chief Nursing Officer

-Yvonne has been with Providence for 12 years and is the chief nursing officer for Providence St. Mary Medical Center.
-She worked as the director of quality and case management for the Central Washington service area (Providence Yakima and Providence Toppenish), manager of patient safety and director of medical staff services and quality at Providence Everett Medical Center and the director of quality and risk management at Providence St. Mary Medical Center.
+Yvonne has been with Providence since 2000 and is the chief nursing officer for Providence St. Mary Medical Center.
+She worked as the director of quality and case management for the Central Washington service area (Providence Yakima and Providence Toppenish); manager of patient safety and director of medical staff services and quality at Providence Everett Medical Center; and the director of quality and risk management at Providence St. Mary Medical Center.

 Chief Strategic Officer